jeff-wise/haskell-starter-kit-blog/README.md

 guiding principles on how to strcuture code.
-I think these should be used in any language, but because Haskell doesn't give you any strcuture the way oop does with classes, it's not always obvious how to build a program.
+I think these should be used in any language, but because Haskell doesn't give you any strcuture the way oop does with classes, it's not always obvious how to build a program. side effect handling complicates this too.
 In OOP it is usually obvious, or at leats, you can put related things in a class and however you do so won't matter too much for the first few thousand lines of code.